PSA EW/DW engine: DW12

 The DW12 RU is an updated version that meets Euro 6d emission standards, and is intended for light commercial vehicle applications where it replaces the DW10 FU.
 The Citroën Jumper and Peugeot Boxer (2019–) are powered by this engine.
 It comes in power ratings of 120 PS/300 Nm, 140 PS/340 Nm and 165 PS/370 Nm.

+In India

+The DW12 engine has been manufactured in India by Tata Motors and Mahindra and Mahindra, with the same 2179 cc displacement.

+Tata used DW12 in their vehicles like Tata Safari, Tata Hexa, Aria, and Xenon.
+They launched the engine in the 2007 Safari as the 2.2 Dicor.
+They continued to use it in various models until 2020 when Bharat Stage 6 emission standards forced Tata to discountinue it.

+Mahindra re-engineered the engine together with AVL of Austria, calling the new generation the mHawk.
+It was introduced in 2009 with the Mahindra Scorpio CRDe.
+It is intercooled and features a variable-geometry turbocharger (VTG), delivering maximum power of 140 PS and 320 Nm of torque.
+A Bosch common-rail direct-injection system with solenoid injectors is used.
+The mHawk is equipped with chain-driven overhead camshafts and hydraulic lash adjusters; its compression ratio ranges from 16.5:1 to 18.5:1 depending on the model.
+It was then installed on the Scorpio pickup verson, and in 2012 it was carried over to the Mahindra Xylo.
+It has been available on the Mahindra XUV500 with a fifth generation VGT since 2011, updated to sixth generation e-VGT in 2018.
+In 2020 Mahindra revised the engine to meet BS6 and then BS6.2 in 2023.
+Called the second generation mHawk, this was launched in the Mahindra Thar, XUV700, Scorpio, and later on other models as well.

 EW7

 The EW7 has a bore and a stroke of 82.7x81.4 mm, for a displacement of 1749 cc.
 It was used as an entry-level engine for the Citroën C5 and Citroën Xsara Picasso, the Peugeot 406, and the Peugeot 407.

 As of January 1, 2011 and the requirements of Euro 5 emission regulations, the EW7 (Euro 4 only) is no longer available in Europe.
 For most use, it was replaced by the 1.6 litre turbocharged version of the Prince engine.